 It's important to understand where the safety function "fits" in an organization.
 Some organizations make the "mistake" of thinking safety is primarily a human resource function: It's not.
 Although HR is an important part of the SMS, it's not the center or hub of the system.
 Safety is a primary function of operations.
 It relates directly to the quality of the production/service process within the organization.
 Therefore, the system usually works best when the safety manager reports to the top operational decision-maker.
 With this in mind, let's discuss each of these positions.

-The safety manager has overall responsibility for the SMS, but primarily focuses on the physical safety and health of employees using administrative controls to limit exposure to hazards.
+The safety manager has overall responsibility to manage the SMS, but primarily focuses on the physical safety and health of employees using administrative controls to limit exposure to hazards.
 This position most effectively reports to the head of operations.
 In larger companies, the safety manager is usually the in-house subject matter expert on mandated OSHA programs.
 Also, this person will be the primary consultant to the employer on safety-related matters.
 He or she will also help the safety committee as a consultant.
 It's usually best if the safety manager is a consultant to, but not a member of, the safety committee.
 When the safety manager is also a safety committee member, he or she usually winds up filling the chairperson position and does "all the work."

 Typical programs for which the SM is responsible include:

 The first question to ask when a hazard is identified in the workplace is, "How can we engineer the hazard out"?
 The safety engineer usually works in the maintenance or engineering department and would be responsible for developing engineering controls to eliminate or reduce hazards that might cause serious injuries.
 Consequently, the safety engineer needs additional training in "engineering" topics such as eliminating hazards associated with machine guarding, electrical, and lockout/tagout.

 Examples of duties for which the safety engineer may be responsible for include: